itrnka/ha-framework/README.md

 Framework architecture is based on access type: application logic is strictly differenced from accessing method and from rendering method (such as HTTP application, Rest API application, mobile page, website, console, ...); SOA principes can be very easly applied to your code.

+### Installation

+Framework can be installed via [ha project skeleton](https://github.com/itrnka/ha-project-skeleton/blob/master/README.md).
+Framework is only composer package and requires bootstrap from this simple skeleton.

 ### Framework highlights

 - based on PHP 7.1